SignalK/artemis-server/SECURITY.md

 * Reset the admin password by entering in the password field.
 It will need at least 8 chars.

 The password will later be converted to a hash, so you wont see it again.
-If you need to fix a forgotton password open the ./conf/security-conf.json delet the `hash`, _and the comma before it_
+If you need to fix a forgotton password open the ./conf/security-conf.json delete the `hash`, _and the comma before it_

 ![](./design/artemisHash.png?raw=true)